nicksz/jTime/README.md

 includes the longEach() function that lets a long computation over an array yield intermettently to allow other callbacks to run in the single-threaded environment of a web browser.
-You can provide an optional context ("this" object) in which the callback will execute.
+You can provide an optional context ("this" object) in which your callback will execute.
+Otherwise your callback will run in the default context: normally the global object, but no object ("this" undefined) in ECMAScript 5 strict mode.

 jTime bridges the gap between the various timing hacks used in kernel and device driver programming and the long period temporal programming in